darwinia-network/darwinia-messages-sol/Finality Proof of GRANDPA BEEFY Light Client.md

 1. Random Number Generation

     In Step 4, there is a random choice involved.
 We need to hide randomness unpredictable to the attackers.
 We can use a number `txhash` as a seed for random number generation.
 This  `txhash` denotes the transaction hash when the potential attack happens which can not be predicted by the attacker.
+We use a future block hash in practice.

 2. Cost Analysis of Attacks